Denno20/Denno20.github.io/_posts/2024-01-17-blog-post-facebook-privacy-scam.md

 At least, to **some capacity**.

 Facebook states in its privacy [policy](https://facebook/privacy/policy) that it collects information based on your activity, stating that "the information that we collect and process about you depends on how you use our products".
 According to the updated data policy effective since the 27th of December, Meta will collect the following information:
--   The information that you give us when you sign up for our Products and create a profile, such as your email address or phone number
+-   The information that you give us when you sign up for our Products and create a profile, such as your email address or phone number.
 -   What you do on our Products.
 This includes what you click on or like, your posts and photos and messages that you send.
 If you use end-to-end encrypted messaging, we can't read those messages unless users report them to us for review.
--   Who your friends or followers are, and what they do on our Products
+-   Who your friends or followers are, and what they do on our Products.
--   Information from the phone, computer or tablet that you use our Products on, like what kind it is and what version of our app you're using
+-   Information from the phone, computer or tablet that you use our Products on, like what kind it is and what version of our app you're using.
 -   Information from [partners[3]](https://mbasic.facebook.com/privacy/policy/printable/#annotation-3) about things you do both on and off our Products.
 This could include other websites you visit, apps you use or online games you play.

-The hoax post a waste of everyone's' time.
+The hoax post a waste of everyone's time.
 Sharing it will not only make you look like a fool, it also won't make the slightest difference to your privacy settings, or the way Meta uses your data.

 However, given the inducing fear of the language used, it's no wonder that this hoax is spreading faster than I can scroll on my news feed.